stormslayer/replication_data_parliamentary_democracies/README.md

 iii.
 Code written to calculate a variety of pivotality measures.
 Cite: de Marchi, Scott, Max Gallop, and Michael Laver.
 "Pivotality Measures". https://github.com/stormslayer/Minimum_Integer_Weights.
 2023.

+iv.
+Parlgov (https://www.parlgov.org/).
+Cite: Döring, Holger, Constantin Huber, Philip Manow, Maike Hesse and Alexandra Quaas.
+2023.
+Parliaments and governments database (ParlGov): Information on parties, elections and cabinets in established democracies.
+Development version.

 Each of the cases has been corrected for errors and in some, there are mutiple versions to reflect differing (reasonable) judgments about the "true" values.

+**NOTE**: In the zip file for the cases, there is a word doc "missing data decisions" -- this covers many of the changes made to correct for errors / missingness (but not all).
+For any given cases, we tried to triangulate the correct values by using CHES, Benoit / Laver, parlgov, wikipedia, and press coverage of the election / government coalition.